rapid7/insightconnect-plugins/splunk/help.md

 ### View Saved Search Properties

-This action is used to returns the properties for a saved search.
+This action is used to return the properties for a saved search.

 #### Input